SnapperGPS/snappergps-pcb/README.md

 * Employs multiple satellite systems for high reliability (GPS, Galileo, and BeiDou),

-* Achieves a median real-world tracking accuracy of about 12 m,
+* Achieves a median real-world tracking accuracy of about 12 m (before smoothing),

 * Maintains a real-time clock to accurately timestamp the fixes,